 The cupcakes are nice and easy to make.
-And I’m quite sure if you have children at home, they will be more than happy to pop a pinny on and join you in the kitchen, to help rustle these up!
+And I’m quite sure if you have children at home, they will be more than happy to pop a pinny on and come and join you in the kitchen, to help rustle these up.

-Whilst on this occasion I have topped the cupcakes with mini eggs, they would work well topped with many other tasty treats too.
+On this occasion I’ve topped the cupcakes with mini eggs.
+But they would work so well, topped with many other tasty treats too.
 I will of course leave that option with you.

 Ingredients (makes 12)

 For the cakes

 110g (4oz) softened butter (I used full fat Lurpak spreadable)

 110g (4oz) caster sugar

 85g (3oz) gluten free self-raising flour (if the flour you are using does not contain Xanthan gum add ¼teaspoon)